unplugin/unplugin-vue-components/README.md

   resolvers: [],

   // generate `components.d.ts` global declarations,
-  // also accepts a path for custom filename
+  // also accepts a path, a custom filename or a function that returns a path or a boolean
   // default: `true` if package typescript is installed
   dts: false,